waqaskanju/School-Management-System/README.md

 - A version contoling software (Preferably Git)  [Download Git](https://git-scm.com/downloads)

 ## Installation
-- Put the 'Chitor-LMS' folder inside your 'WWW' Directory in WampServer Insalltion folder.
+- Put the 'Chitor-CMS' folder inside your 'WWW' Directory in WampServer Insalltion folder.
 - Open mysql and import the database. the database file is available in Database Folder.